AbhinayNegi/Blog-preview-card/README.md

 ## Acknowledgments

-Thanks to the fontendmentor to provide the details and design regarding the challenge
+Thanks to the fontendmentor for providing the details and design regarding the challenge